 Deadline: December 1st, 2023

-This international fine craft competition exclusively features handcrafted items.
-This competition will include everything from furniture to elegant vases and jewelry.
+Sponsored by the Creative Arts League of Sacramento, this international fine craft competition exclusively features handcrafted items.
+This exhibition will include everything from furniture to elegant vases and jewelry.
 Wall hangings to macramé and sculptures made from glass, clay, wood, metal and fiber.
-There are no material limits in this competition.
+There are no material limits!

 We want to see what you have made, by hand!

 Online applications must be submitted by 5:00pm PST on December 1, 2023

 Notifications: Results will be sent by 5pm PST on December 15, 2023

 Shipping deadline of work to Blue Line Arts: December 22, 2023

 Hand deliver work to Blue Line Arts: January 14th and 15th, 2024 from 10am-3pm